emmt/OIFITS.jl/README.md

 OIFITS is a [registered Julia package](http://pkg.julialang.org/), the installation is as simple as:

 ```julia
 using Pkg
 Pkg.add("OIFITS")
 Pkg.update()
 ```

 The last command `Pkg.update()` may be unnecessary.

 ## Typical usage

 Loading an OI-FITS data file:

 ```julia
 using OIFITS
 master = OIFITS.load("testdata.oifits")
 ```

-To iterate through all data-blocks:
+To iterate through all OI-FITS data-blocks:

 ```julia
 for db in master
     extname = db.extname